Fantasy Sports Writers Association

 The Fantasy Sports Writers Association (FSWA) is an organization that represents journalists in the United States who cover fantasy sports.
 It was founded in 2004.
 According to its website, the organization's mission is to "be a voice for writers in the arena of fantasy sports... [and] strive to promote and acknowledge the hard work and dedication shown by fantasy sports writers throughout the industry."
 Andy Behrens serves as the President of the FSWA.
-The website can be found at www.FSWA.org.